BonneVoyager/nested-objects-util/README.md

 # nested-objects-util

-A module to work with huge nested objects having circular dependencies.
+A module to work with huge nested objects having circular references.

-It was implemented to filter out some values from huge nested objects with circular references both from nodejs and browser.
+It was implemented to filter out some values from huge nested objects with circular references.

+It's designed to work both on nodejs and browser.

 ## Installation